 "GSA helped me become more confident in my own ability and helped me to feel more prepared to enter the industry."
 Teddy Wills, 2018 MA Acting graduate

 Teddy Wills graduated in 2018 from GSA’s MA Acting programme.
-He is currently in the West End cast of the Olivier Award-winning musical Caroline, or Change.
+He is currently appearing in the West End cast of Man of la Mancha at the London Coliseum alongside Kelsey Grammar and recently featured in the Olivier Award-winning musical Caroline, or Change.

 We caught up with Teddy recently and asked:

 - Had you always wanted to pursue this career?
 How did your interest begin?

 Acting was always one of my many interests growing up; but it was while doing my undergraduate degree at University that I realised it was one I definitely wanted to pursue professionally.